 5. There was nothing stopping them from making Freddy Vs. Jason instead of New Nightmare

 There had been multiple efforts to orchestrate a Freddy Vs. Jason film over the years, but no real progress was ever made because Freddy belonged to New Line and Jason to Paramount.
 After Paramount walked due to Jason Takes Manhattan‘s disappointing box office, original Friday director Sean Cunningham swooped in and worked with New Line’s Head of Production Michael De Luca to obtain the Friday the 13th film rights.
-Now, there was nothing stopping them from doing Freddy Vs. Jason except for the fact that they had no real idea how to bring the characters together in any kind of logical story.
-Plus, New Line suddenly had Wes Craven back.
+Now, finally, there was nothing stopping them from doing Freddy Vs. Jason except for the fact that they had no real idea how to bring the characters together in any kind of logical story.
+Since when had a lack of good story ideas stopped a Freddy or Jason from happening, though, right?Th

-So, Craven got to make New Nightmare, leaving Cunningham to make the standalone Jason Goes to Hell, putting in the famous “Freddy’s glove” ending to tease audiences and possibly force New Line’s hand.
+Then Craven came back, and he seemed like the safer bet.
+Freddy Vs. Jason would have to wait.
+Craven got to make New Nightmare, leaving Cunningham to produce the standalone Jason Goes to Hell, putting in the famous “Freddy’s glove” ending to tease audiences and possibly force New Line’s hand.

 6. The nanny was originally meant to be possessed by Freddy